lexik/LexikWorkflowBundle/README.md

 This Symfony2 bundle allow to define and manage some simple workflow and use event dispatcher for actions and validations.

+This bundle was originaly a fork of [FreeAgentWorkflowBundle](https://github.com/jeremyFreeAgent/FreeAgentWorkflowBundle), the implementation differed in the way that we use event dispatcher for actions and validations and we store steps history for each model object.

 Installation
 ------------